Constant fatigue can be a sign that something’s not quite right with your hearing.

 We rely on our senses to, well, make sense of the world around us.
 If one of your senses is impaired, you’re working that much harder simply to get through the day.
 Say you work in an office.
 From an audio perspective, it’s probably not a loud place–your hearing isn’t endangered by decibel overload.
 But that doesn’t mean there isn’t plenty to hear.

 Phone calls.
 Meetings.
 Face-to-face conversations, whether work-related or straight-up gossip.
-And that’s just vocals; we haven’t even gotten into other sounds, like the ping of a new email hitting your inbox.
+And that’s just vocals; we haven’t even gotten into other sounds, like the ping of a new email as it hits your inbox.

 “Bandwidth” is one of those charming tech terms that’s become a buzzword, usually meaning whether you have time to take on a task.
 But getting closer to its tech roots–the amount of data that a connection can process at once–bandwidth is an apt metaphor for discussing listening fatigue.